detrout/encoded_client/docs/introduction.rst

 submission tools to be useful, though some of the code for the earlier versions of the project are still present.

-I believe there is another ecoded client, but I believe this version is the only to attept to use the DCC's provided jsonschema to validate objects before attempting to post them.
+I believe there is another encoded client, but I believe this version is the only to attempt to use the DCC's provided jsonschema to validate objects before attempting to post them.

 The rough workflow I've been following is to generate a metadata